mqtt2go/mqtt2go.github.io/mqtt2go-commands.md

 ```
 <p align="justify">
 The timestamp defines the datetime of the message sent event.
 It is in Unix format.
 The command_type defines what information should be expected in the value key-pair.
-It can be any of the command types defined in the tables from sections 2.2.1.2, 2.2.2.2, 2.2.3.2, 2.3.2, 2.4.2.
+It can be any of the command types defined in the sections <a href="./mqtt2go-objects#object-commands">Objects MQTT Commands</a> and <a href="./mqtt2go-controllers#controller-commands">Controllers MQTT Commands</a>.
 If the command_type_value will contain a set, a value of simple commands such as on can be expected.
 If command_type_value will contain a color keyword, the value will contain an array, which will describe the HSB information needed to set up the chosen color.<br>
 Based on previous examples, the value key-pair can contain either a simple command such as on, off and similar, or more advanced commands represented by an array (i.e., the array for HSB information for setting the light color).
 </p>